Date Updated: 11/01/2024

 Causes

-Hemoptysis refers to coughing up blood from some part of the lungs (respiratory tract).
-Blood coming from elsewhere, such as your stomach, can appear to be from the lungs.
-It's important for your doctor to determine the site of the bleeding, and then determine why you're coughing up blood.
+Hemoptysis refers to coughing up blood from some part of the lungs.
+Blood coming from other places, such as your stomach, can look like it's coming from the lungs.
+It's important for your healthcare professional to find where the bleeding is coming from and figure out why you're coughing up blood.

 • Cystic fibrosis